Peeling paint refers to when paint layers start to detach, peel away, or flake off from the surface.

 2. Use a Solvent or Paint Stripper

-If some parts of the flaking paint won’t come off, use a paint remover solvent.
+Use a paint remover solvent if parts of the flaking paint don’t come off.
 The solvent will weaken the bond between the paint particles, and liquefy the coating, making it easier to wipe it off.

 Use rubbing alcohol for water-based paints, and mineral spirits for oil-based paints.